garcias/comp-chem-lab/how-to-use.md

 # How to use this workspace

+This workspace has JSMol, GAMESS, and OpenBabel installed already.

 ## How to use JSMol

 The file `jsmol.html` defines a web app that you can open in a browser window and visualize molecular models.
 To run the app in Cloud9, open `jsmol.html` and click *Run > Run with > Apache*.
 (The keyboard shortcut on Macs is `ctrl-cmd-return`; check *Run* menu for other operating systems.)
 This will cause a tab to appear in the console, saying: